mandiant/flare-fakenet-ng/README.md

 	07/06/16 10:21:43 PM [          Diverter] Generated new HTML report: report_20160607_102143.html
     [Press Enter to exit]

-Wait for the PCAP and report to be generated then press Enter to quit; the console window will stay open until you do.
-This can be disabled (for example in scripts) with the `--no-pause` flag.
+Wait for the PCAP and report to be generated, then press `Enter` to quit.
+The console window will stay open until you do; this can be disabled (for example, in scripts) with the `--no-pause` flag.

 User Interface
 --------------